PioneerAPCS-20/Assignment11/README.md

-# Assignment 12
+# Assignment 11

-For this program you will simulate a lottery for a three digit number.
+For this program you will simulate a lottery for a three numbers.
-The program prompts the user to enter a three-digit number and determines whether the user wins according to the following rules:
+The program prompts the user to enter a three integers and determines whether the user wins according to the following rules:

 * Matching all three numbers (in any order) wins the jackpot (between $1,000 and $10,000).